MPs targeted in 'terror attack' plan

 The court was told Mr Ali called for the West to leave Muslim lands, for Palestinian territories to be returned and for prisoners of war to be released.

-The prosecutor said the defendant told police he was loyal to the Taliban and al-Qaeda.
+The prosecutor said the defendant regarded himself as a "soldier of Islam, a holy warrior" and told police he was loyal to the Taliban and al-Qaeda.

 The FBI found Mr Ali's fingerprints on components of bombs uncovered in 2012, the court heard.